lit/lit/packages/labs/ssr/README.md

 `serverhtml` templates can be composed, and combined, and they support almost all features that normal Lit templates do, with the exception of features that don't have a pure HTML representation, like event handlers or property bindings.

 `serverhtml` templates can only be rendered once, so they can't be updated on the client.
 However if you render a normal Lit template inside a serverhtml template, then it can be hydrated and updated.
-Likewise, if you render a custom element inside a serverhtml template, it will automatically hydrate and update like normal.
+Likewise, if you place a custom element inside a serverhtml template, it can be hydrated and update like normal.

 ```js
 import {html} from 'lit';